MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-ingest-data.md

 In the following steps, you use the Apache spark to read data from Azure Open Datasets containers and write data into a Fabric lakehouse delta table.[Azure Open Datasets](/azure/open-datasets/overview-what-are-open-datasets) are curated public datasets that you can use to add scenario-specific features to machine learning solutions for more accurate models.
 Open Datasets are in the cloud on Microsoft Azure Storage and can be accessed by various methods including Apache Spark, REST API, Data factory, and other tools.

-> [!NOTE]
+## Follow along in notebook
-> The python commands/script used in each step of this tutorial can be found in the accompanying notebook: **01 Ingest data into trident lakehouse using Apache Spark**.
+The python commands/script used in each step of this tutorial can be found in the accompanying notebook: **01 Ingest data into trident lakehouse using Apache Spark**.

 ## Ingest the data